variablecolor/sdk/docs/android-readme.md

 #### Release Notes
+#### 12.0.0
+ - Versioning brought up to be in line with iOS major version
+ - Adds support for more colorimeters and Spectrophotometers.
+ - Adds a new function to ColorInstrument to recompute an existing scan for a connected instrument.
+ - [BREAKING CHANGE] - removes recomputing a ColorScan from a single array of values.
+ - Enforces gloss domain to be within 0 - 1.10

+#### 3.2.4
+ - Adds getSpectralCurve with reference id to Color Scan interface.
+ - Exposes the expected scan count for a ColorInstrument calibration.
+ - Exposes the BatchedColor class for consumption by client code.

 #### 3.2.2
  - Fixes devices not being able to be discovered on android 5 through 11.
  - Upgrades build environment to use Java 17 and AGP 8+